Resentment & The Mental Load Therapy for the Modern Working Mom in Massachusetts

 Resigning as the CEO of Everything: A Person-Centered Approach to Claiming an Equal Partnership

-Most therapy navigating the “mental load” involves “managing the stress” and “changing your mindset”.
+Most maternal mental health therapy that navigates the “mental load” involves “managing the stress” and validating that its there.
 But when you are a woman with a high standards, this resentment is often a logical response to a patriarchal system.
 In my approach, I recognize that for high-achieving, working women in Massachusetts, the goal isn't just to "manage the stress"—it is to dismantle the systemic expectation that this is just the price you pay in motherhood and for your family’s success.
 We move beyond surface-level "self-care" and dive into the parts of motherhood no one warned you about: the heavy, invisible lifting that leaves you feeling like a shell of yourself by 8:00 PM.
-We work to identify those "open tabs" in your mind that are draining your battery and create a roadmap where you are no longer the sole architect of your household's survival.
+We work to identify those "open tabs" in your mind that are draining your battery and create a roadmap where you are no longer the sole architect of your household's survival

 Need help explaining what The Mental Load is?
 Start here.